-	India has the second-largest population in the world (estimated as 1.35 billion for 2019) but is projected to overtake top-ranking China in the next 40 years.
+India has the second-largest population in the world (estimated as 1.42 billion for 2023) but is projected to overtake top-ranking China.
 Currently, India accounts for 17% of the world’s population and 3% of global consumption.

 2. Young population

 While the rest of the world is struggling with the effects of an aging population, 47% of the population of India is under the age of 25.
-Moreover, India is slated to be the youngest country by 2020.
 The New York Times reports India’s youth were eager to embrace western brands like Benetton’s tee-shirts, Domino’s pizza, and Cadbury’s milk chocolates, as well as the shopping experience offered by American-style malls.

 Young consumers are driving sales in fashion, food and beverage, quick service restaurants, and mobile phones.
 These consumers are willing to experiment and adopt new brands.